jreng02/ChattyMcClient/README.md

 						}
 ```

-*Where:*
+*Where:* <br>
-	"status": "success": Mandatory.
+	A. "status": "success": Mandatory. <br>
-	"content": "...": A single string containing the complete text output of your tool.
-This is what will be placed into the "Tool Output" message in the chat.
+	B. "content": "...": A single string containing the complete text output of your tool.
+This is what will be placed into the "Tool Output" message in the chat.<br>

 ```
 			- On Failure:{"status": "error",